 Explore Graduate Pathway program options if you are an undergraduate student or the possibility of OPT, a type of work permission available for eligible F-1 students.
 It allows you to get real-world work experience related to your field of study for up to one year.
 If you have completed a STEM-designated degree and are on OPT, you can apply for a two-year STEM OPT extension.
 This means you could work in the US for up to three years after you graduate.

-Take the next step to studying in the US
+Take the next step to study in the US

-INTO is dedicated to helping you making the most of your study abroad experience here in the US.
+INTO is dedicated to helping you make the most of your study abroad experience here in the US.

 We hope this easy-to-use guide has helped you understand the F-1 visa process for international students and the US student visa requirements.